-Jeffrey M. Garrett retired from the U.S. Coast Guard with the rank of Rear Admiral after 31 years on active duty.
+Jeffrey M. Garrett.
+Admiral Garrett retired from the U.S. Coast Guard with the rank of Rear Admiral after 31 years on active duty.
 He is currently an independent consultant.
 Admiral Garrett served in a variety of command, operational, and staff assignments.
 His shipboard assignments included polar icebreaking deployments throughout the eastern and western Arctic and in the Antarctic in the polar icebreakers Burton Island (WAGB 283) and Polar Star (WAGB 10), and as commanding officer (CO) of Polar Sea (WAGB 11).
 As the commissioning CO of Healy (WAGB 20), he brought the nation's newest polar icebreaker through delivery, shakedown operations, and ice trials in the eastern Arctic, and through the Northwest Passage to homeport in Seattle.
 Other Coast Guard service included duties at the Vessel Traffic Service in Valdez, Alaska, command of a Great Lakes icebreaker, and multiple programming and budgeting staff assignments at Coast Guard headquarters.
-As a flag officer, Admiral Garrett served as the Coast Guard's director of resources, responsible for the service's budget, long-range planning, and policy development, and as Commander of the 13th District in the Pacific Northwest.
-Since retirement in 2005, Admiral Garrett has served as a member of the NRC Committee on Assessment of U.S. Coast Guard Polar Icebreaker Roles and Future Needs (2006), as chairman of the Coast Guard's Polar Operations and Policy study (2008), and as a consultant for a variety of maritime- and polarrelated projects.
+As a flag officer, Admiral Garrett served as the Coast Guard's Director of Resources, responsible for the service's budget, long-range planning, and policy development, and as Commander of the 13th District in the Pacific Northwest.
+Since retirement in 2005, Admiral Garrett has served as a member of the NRC Committee on Assessment of U.S. Coast Guard Polar Icebreaker Roles and Future Needs (2006), Chairman of the Coast Guard's Polar Operations and Policy study (2008), and as a consultant for a variety of maritime- and polar-related projects.

-Harry W. Jenkins, Jr., retired from the U.S. Marine Corps with the rank of Major General and is currently an independent consultant.
+Harry W. Jenkins, Jr. General Jenkins retired from the U.S. Marine Corps with the rank of Major General and is currently an independent consultant.
 His background includes naval operations, mine countermeasures, and Marine Corps intelligence operations-in particular, its mission use of command, control, communications, computers, intelligence, surveillance, and reconnaissance, or C4ISR, systems.
-He formerly served as director of business development and congressional liaison at ITT Industries-Defense, where he was responsible for activities in support of tactical communications systems and airborne electronic warfare among the Navy, Marine Corps, Coast Guard, and National Guard.
+He formerly served as Director of Business Development and Congressional Liaison at ITT Industries-Defense, where he was responsible for activities in support of tactical communications systems and airborne electronic warfare among the Navy, Marine Corps, Coast Guard, and National Guard.
 During Operation Desert Storm, General Jenkins served as the Commanding General of the Fourth Marine Expeditionary Brigade.
 He most recently served on the NRC Committee on the "1,000-ship Navy"-A Distributed and Global Maritime Network.

-Catherine M. Kelleher is a professor of public policy at the University of Maryland and senior faculty associate at Brown University's Watson Institute, where her research interests include cooperative European defense and security policies, NATO relations, and international security and arms control.
-Dr. Kelleher served in the Clinton Administration as personal representative of the Secretary of Defense in Europe and as deputy assistant secretary of defense for Russia, Ukraine, and Eurasia.
+Catherine M. Kelleher.
+Dr. Kelleher is Professor for Public Policy at the University of Maryland and Senior Faculty Associate at Brown University's Watson Institute, where her research interests include cooperative European defense and security policies, NATO relations, and international security and arms control.
+Dr. Kelleher served in the Clinton Administration as Personal Representative of the Secretary of Defense in Europe and as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia.
 She has served on numerous scientific boards and advisory committees, including as vice chair, co-vice chair, and member of the NRC Committee on International Security and Arms Control and as a member of the NRC Committee on the "1,000-ship Navy"-A Distributed Global and Maritime Network.
 She is a member of the NRC's Naval Studies Board.